-Though it is as yet unknown precisely why obsessive compulsive disorder (ocd) occurs, a number of theories exist.
+Though it is as yet unknown precisely why obsessive-compulsive disorder (OCD) occurs, many theories exist.
 Studies of the brains of those with OCD show certain activities that differ from the brains of people without OCD.
-In addition, there are certain physical features present in the brains of people with OCD that lead scientists to believe that the structure of the brain itself may play a part in causing OCD.
+Also, there are certain physical features present in the brains of people with OCD that lead scientists to believe that the structure of the brain itself may play a part in causing OCD.

 This article will look at the different features of the brain that are thought to contribute to OCD behaviors.